RunOpenCode/assets-injection/README.md

 one library that helps full stack developers/front end developers to include necessary javascripts and stylesheets into template without worrying about dependencies and order of inclusion.

-If projects such as Bower or Components or some other will help you to pull assets from Github to your project directory, this component will help you to include those assets into template.
+If projects such as Bower or Components (or some other similar project) will help you to pull assets from Github to your project directory, this component will help you to include those assets into template.

 ## How?
 Learn by example...